adfras/LitSearchTemplate/README.md

 Reusable tooling for harvesting, downloading, and citing literature for **any** research topic.
 The project abstracts the bespoke “Bayesian avatars” workflow into a configuration-driven engine that you can run end-to-end with a single command.

 - **Harvester**: Pulls ranked candidates from OpenAlex, Google Scholar (via Serper), and other configured providers using configurable query plans.
-- **Downloader**: Grabs deterministic open-access PDFs first, then fans out through Serper-driven search + scraping (no credentials stored in the repo).
+- **Downloader**: Grabs deterministic open-access PDFs and any direct links surfaced by OpenAlex/arXiv metadata before fanning out through Serper-driven search + scraping (no credentials stored in the repo).
 - **Citations**: Exports BibTeX/RIS for every DOI in the dataset.
 - **Orchestrator**: `python -m scripts.run_pipeline` updates the search plan, executes all stages, and prints a diff against the previous run.